 A study in 2002 (Faster Absorption of Ethanol and Higher Peak Concentration in Women After Gastric Bypass Surgery, 2002), showed that gastric bypass patients do, in fact, feel the effects faster and their blood alcohol levels are raised higher compared to people who have not had gastric bypass or gastric sleeve surgery.

 Our bodies change after weight loss surgery.
 They continue to change as the weight drops off.
 Regardless of what happens physiologically, we should assume our bodies are now more sensitive to smaller changes in the environment.
 We need to be more aware of our vitamins, proteins, and carbohydrates.
 Different smells and chemicals may create a strong response when they were barely noticed before.
 And we cannot forget alcohol.

 The effects of alcohol are stronger and faster after both gastric bypass and gastric sleeve surgery.
 Aside from the physical dangers of becoming more inebriated quicker than we expect to be, the health dangers may be more pronounced as well.
-Alcohol is a carbohydrate that has no nutritional benefit and could lead to weight gain.
+One gram of alcohol contains 7 calories that have little nutritional benefit and could lead to weight gain.
 It is toxic to the body and especially hard on the liver.
 While its hard to find a good reason to drink, if you do drink, do not drive and drink and only drink in moderation.

 Alcoholism After Weight Loss Surgery

 It is very possible to become an alcoholic after weight loss surgery.
 A recent study by the University of Pittsburgh showed an increase in alcoholism two years after gastric bypass surgery.